Arcticn/FluentBlur.flow/README.md

 Here's a native-like and fluent blur theme for [Flow.Launcher](https://github.com/Flow-Launcher/Flow.Launcher), without border line.

-Provided both blur and non-blur version, because the blur effect [have a problem at the corner](https://github.com/Flow-Launcher/Flow.Launcher/issues/2387) at once.
+Provided both blur and non-blur version, because the blur effect [have a problem at the corner](https://github.com/Flow-Launcher/Flow.Launcher/issues/2387).

 ## ✨Features
 - No border line